roel4ez/blog/docs/articles/running-a-project-with-github-projects.md

 ## Different Views

-Different stackeholders of aproject require different views on your progress and status.
+Different stackeholders of a project require different views on progress and status.
 That's why we ended up using these views:

 ![Overview of boards](../images/github-projects-overview.png)

 - **All Items**: overview of all items in the Product Backlog - grouped by issue type
-- 🪧**Milestones**: overview of issues per milestone
+- 🪧**Milestones**: overview of issues grouped by milestone
 - 🏃**Current Sprint**: Board of issues in the current sprint
 - 🪲**Bugs**: Board for triaging Bugs
 - 🟣**Features**: Board of Features for a high level overview